top of page

 Fill up your water bottles and tanks here.
 Ours is 20L, we use it as our drinking and cooking water at home.

-Lastly, when planning your trip to the Sukawa Kogen Onsen area, be sure to keep in mind that the road up closes during late November to late May!
+Lastly, when planning your trip to the Sukawa Kogen Onsen area, be sure to keep in mind that the road up closes during November to late May!